mottu117/chat-space/README.md

 ##groups
   id          / int(11) NOT NULL AUTO_INCREMENT,
   group_name  / text NOT NULL
-  user_id     / int NOT NULL
+  user_id     / references NOT NULL
   created_at  / datetime NOT NULL,
   updated_at  / datetime NOT NULL,